-Olympus E-M5 Mark II Underwater Review—First LookOlympus was kind enough to send us an E-M5 Mark II camera and PT-EP13 Underwater Housing to check out.
+Olympus E-M5 Mark II Underwater Review—First LookOlympus was kind enough to send us an Olympus OM-D E-M5 II camera and Olympus PT-EP13 Housing to check out.
 Watch the video and get a rundown of the new key features and a first look at this camera and housing in this review.

 Awesome Control Set

-Although the E-M5 Mark II and the E-M1 have different body shapes, the 2 cameras share almost identical control sets.
+Although the Olympus OM-D E-M5 II and the E-M1 have different body shapes, the 2 cameras share almost identical control sets.

 Improved Screen DisplayThe new screen is 5 times brighter and has a much greater dynamic range over previous models.
 This makes seeing extremely backlit scenes like we have in underwater wide angle photography have much more detail, making wide angle compositions much easier to see.